Dhruvraj915/WorkoutApp/README.md

 1. Open the app and explore the workout categories.
 2. Select a workout video and start exercising.
 3. Track your progress and stay consistent.

-### Contributing
-Contributions are welcome!
-If you want to improve the app, follow these steps:
-1. Fork the repo.
-2. Create a new branch: `git checkout -b feature-name`.
-3. Commit changes: `git commit -m "Added new feature"`.
-4. Push to the branch: `git push origin feature-name`.
-5. Submit a Pull Request.